MayarAlaa/MyCodingJournal/README.md

 WARNING: My words may seem unrelated and unclear .

+# 29/8/2019

+Sometimes the tasks I'm assigned to during the sprint help me learn more about the business of the product on which we're working .This week's sprint taught me a bit technical,but I feel it was more about the business.
+Talking about the technical side, today I learned how to call the try block more than one time in case an exception is caught and you just want to go to the try block again.
+Just use a while loop and flag to stop it once the try block is executed without any exceptions.

 # 27/8/2019

 I just want to say that I love Route